a-little-srdjan/grapher/README.md

 The generated GraphML spec can be examined by [yEd](http://www.yworks.com/products/yed).
 We can apply different grouping algorithms to find package clusters and outliers.
 This can help confirm/refute different hypothesis that we may have about our code base.
-For example, lack of distinct clusters indicate a code base with no structure and layering, a high number of outliers may indicate a need to combine different packages, etc. Finally, we can also look at two centrality measures: _edge_ and _betweeness_, to find influential nodes and confirm whether the code base should in fact have super nodes.
+For example, the lack of distinct clusters indicates a code base with no structure and layering, a high number of outliers may indicate a need to combine different packages, etc. We can also look at two centrality measures: _edge_ and _betweeness_, to find influential nodes and confirm whether the code base should in fact have super nodes.

 The generated Prolog program contains the declarative specification